Andrés Cantor

 Andrés Cantor (born December 22, 1962) is an Argentine sportscaster and pundit who works in the United States providing Spanish-language commentary and analysis in sports.
-Cantor is well known among both Spanish- and English speakers for his narration of association football matches, and shouting "¡Gooooooooooool! when one is scored.
-Outside of football commentary, he covers other sports as well.
-Cantor has dual citizenship with Argentina and the United States.
+Cantor is well known among both Spanish and English speakers for his narration of association football matches, and shouting "¡Goooooool!" when a goal is scored.

 Early life

 Cantor was born in Buenos Aires, Argentina.
-He moved with his family to the Southern California area when he was a teen, where he attended San Marino High School and then graduated from the University of Southern California.
+He moved with his family to the Southern California area when he was a teen, where he attended San Marino High School and then graduated from the University of Southern California, majoring in print journalism.
 Andrés is Jewish.

 His mother was born in Romania, and migrated to Argentina at the age of 13, while his father was born in Argentina.
 His paternal grandparents were Jews from Poland, and fled during the Nazi occupation.
 His favorite team is Boca Juniors from Argentina.